Virgin Witch: Production

-Virgin Witch was produced by sports commentator Kent Walton (using the pseudonym "Ralph Solomons"), whose other producing credits included The Green Shoes, It's the Only Way to Go, and A Persian Fairy Tale.
-Its co-producer was Hazel Adair, co-creator of the soap opera Crossroads.
+Virgin Witch was produced by sports commentator Kent Walton (using the pseudonym "Ralph Solomons"), whose other producing credits included The Green Shoes (1968, short) and It's the Only Way to Go (1970, short).
+Its co-producer was Hazel Adair, co-creator of the UK TV soap opera Crossroads.
 Adair is credited only as the co-writer of the song "You Go Your Way" (performed by the character Abby Darke), and did not admit to co-producing Virgin Witch until 1975, when she featured in an episode of the BBC's Man Alive about sex films.
 Her other films included Clinic Exclusive (1971), Can You Keep It Up for a Week?
-(1974), Keep It Up Downstairs (1976) and the more mainstream Game for Vultures (1979).
+(1974), Keep It Up Downstairs (1976) and Game for Vultures (1979).

-Filming location

 The film was shot in Surrey in 1970 and previewed in the December editions of Mayfair and Continental Film Review (in which the title was stated to be "The Virgin Witch").
-The country house location – Admiral's Walk in Pirbright – was subsequently used by Norman J. Warren for his films Satan's Slave (1976) and Terror (1978).
+The country house location, Admiral's Walk in Pirbright, was subsequently used by Norman J. Warren for his films Satan's Slave (1976) and Terror (1978).